mbrav/mbrav.github.io/pages/contact.md

 layout: page
 title: Contact
 permalink: /contact
-excerpt: "Reach out to Michael"
+excerpt: "Ways of Reaching out to Michael"
 ---

 You have become acquainted with my digital identity, now become acquainted with actual me...